 Rather than labelling these wines "Woolworths Select Shiraz" or "You'll Love Coles Chardonnay", the wines look like they are produced by a winery-owned brand with names like Curious Kiwi, Cow Bombie or Langhorne Creek Estate.

-As a small vineyard and winery I will declare my interest in ensuring there is some shelf space left for branded products, but as Coles and Woolworths control 45% of the retail liquor market, I believe it is in everyone's interest to ensure that by 2015 the liquor industry is not "totally absorbed by the supermarket industry" as suggested in an IBIS World report.
+As a small vineyard and winery I will declare my interest in ensuring there is some shelf space left for branded products.
+According to BRW Coles and Woolworths control 70% of the retail liquor market and I believe it is in everyone's interest to ensure that the liquor industry is not "totally absorbed by the supermarket industry" as suggested in an IBIS World report.

 According to the list they have over 240 labels between them.
 Private labels reduce potential shelf space for growers who make and market their own wine.
 These private labels also allow Coles and Woolworths to be ultra-price competitive as they have removed the middle man.